 Garr spoke about a red Mt.
 Fuji, tsunamis, and earthquakes, mainly about the recent natural calamity in Japan where 25,000 people lost their lives.
 He mentioned how displaced people in Japan were rehabilitated.
 He spoke how there was almost no panic, and no looting during this disaster, and how everything was so civilized, a reflection of Japanese culture.

 Garr, who used to live in downtown Osaka moved to an area outside the city that is full of bamboo plantations.
-This led him to the main topic of his session, 10 lessons we should learn from the bamboo — these are my recollections, and may not be Garr’s exact words:
+This led him to the main topic of his session, 10 lessons we should learn from the bamboo.
+Here are my recollections, and may not be Garr’s exact words:

-- Bamboo is strong.
 Complete houses are made from bamboo in some parts of the world.
 Thus, the bamboo teaches us that you do not have to be necessarily big to be strong.
 Strength in being light, in kindness, and through compassion.

 The warrior, like bamboo is always ready for action.